-- Defer to the Service Plan developed by the nursing facility for service delivery in lieu of creating an additional Service Plan if the existing plan is sufficient to address all of the member's support needs. - Supplement the Service Plan as necessary with the development and implementation of targeted strategies to improve health, functional ability or quality of life outcomes (e.g., related to Population Health services or pharmacy management) or to increase and/or maintain functional abilities. - Facilitate resolution of any discrepancies between the NF plan of care and Anthem ICP/SP by communicating directly with the NF, member, and other ICT members as appropriate ensuring all plans of care are updated to be aligned. - Participate in care rounds. - Regular ongoing contact with the member and their assigned representatives where applicable to monitor the progress of the NF plan of care, ICP, and SP as well as identification of any new or escalated issues. - Ongoing assessment of member desire to transition to community and the supports needed to do so. - Comprehensive transition support upon a member decision to transition back to the community or to a less restrictive environment to include identification and coordination of all formal and community-based supports needed to support a safe transition.
+- Defer to the Service Plan developed by the nursing facility for service delivery in lieu of creating an additional Service Plan if the existing plan is sufficient to address all of the member's support needs. - Supplement the Service Plan as necessary with the development and implementation of targeted strategies to improve health, functional ability, or quality of life outcomes (e.g., related to Population Health services or pharmacy management) or to increase and/or maintain functional abilities. - Facilitate resolution of any discrepancies between the NF plan of care and Anthem Individualized Care Plan (ICP)/Service Plan (SP) by communicating directly with the NF, member, and other Interdisciplinary Care Team (ICT) members as appropriate ensuring all plans of care are updated to be aligned. - Participate in care rounds. - Regular ongoing contact with the member and their assigned representatives where applicable to monitor the progress of the NF plan of care, ICP, and SP as well as identification of any new or escalated issues. - Ongoing assessment of member desire to transition to the community and the supports needed to do so. - Comprehensive transition support upon a member's decision to transition back to the community or to a less restrictive environment to include identification and coordination of all formal and community-based supports needed to support a safe transition.
 Coordination with the transition ICT to include the NF and HCBS providers to ensure continuity of care throughout the transition process.